 How do you go about planning for your final webinar or onsite vendor presentations?

-Today’s post is by Mark Davis; Vice President of Operations and CTO at SafeSourcing.
-Mark asks
+Today’s post is by Mark Davis; Senior Vice President and COO at SafeSourcing.

 The RFI/RFP process has been the source of a few SafeSourcing blogs over the past few months and no piece is as important to the process as the plan you develop to move forward with the final stages of the RFx process, as you have companies that barely make the shortlist all of a sudden leap to the front of the pack if done right.